-Joint Statement by 6 Organizations For the proper understanding of information on health, medicine and pharmaceuticals
+Joint Statement by Six Associations To promote correct understanding of information on health, medicine and pharmaceuticals

 March 28, 2018

 Today, we live in the midst of a vast supply of information.
-It is not easy to find and utilize correct information that is truly useful for each of us.
+It is not easy to find and utilize correct information that is truly useful for each and every one of us.

 In particular, in order to accurately understand information on health, medicine, and pharmaceuticals, we inevitably need basic knowledge of the relevant fields and the advice of experts.
 For the general public, it is very difficult to discern and select the correct information.